tannal/tannal.glitch.me/inbox.md

 # 2024-1-12 1+1 | 1+1

+why people can create new words.

+naming things

 stable things will remain stable, rapidly chaning things will remain rapdily changes which will blow your mind. corpus

+Chatbots, predictive text, and virtual assistants all use language models.

+N-gram model

 ls /include/ -lash